-Check your old lights haven’t been part of a product recall – you can do this be searching the Product Safety recalls website at https://www.productsafety.gov.au/recalls.
+Check your old lights haven’t been part of a product recall – you can do this by searching the Product Safety recalls website at https://www.productsafety.gov.au/recalls.

-Outdoor Christmas lights have an IP rating number (e.g. IPX3, IP23, IP44) showing how weatherproof the light is – outdoor equipment must have at rating of least IP23.
+Outdoor Christmas lights have an IP rating number (e.g. IPX3, IP23, IP44) showing how weatherproof the light is – outdoor equipment must have a rating of at least IP23.